All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 - a) MINIMUM REQUIREMENTS FOR AFFILIATION: A club may be either affiliated or associated one seasonal year upon request, and upon application by and acceptance of any of its teams for scheduling by USA, and compliance with the following;

-- b) CLUBS HAVING THREE (3) OR FEWER TEAMS: Clubs having three (3) or fewer teams affiliated with FYSA (regardless of the number registered with USA) shall post a performance bond in an amount to be determined by the Executive Committee, to insure full compliance with all Rules and Regulations and to insure said teams complete all required matches.
+- b) CLUBS HAVING THREE (3) OR FEWER TEAMS: Clubs having three (3) or fewer teams affiliated with FYSA (regardless of the number registered with USA) may be required to post a performance bond in an amount to be determined by the Executive Committee, to insure full compliance with all Rules and Regulations and to insure said teams complete all required matches.

 - c) FIELDS: Clubs must have home fields and goals which comply with the sizes required by FYSA, or, if more restrictive, as set forth by the Executive Committee.
 USA reserves the right to inspect the home fields of any affiliate and, should a majority of the Executive Committee determine that said field(s) are unplayable or unsafe, require that affiliate to play all of its games as “away” games.
 The decision of the Executive Committee shall be final on this issue.
-Home fields for all affiliates must be located within FYSA Districts C-1, C-2, C-3, C-4, or C-6, except as follows: The Executive Committee may establish central sites at any location in Region C for league play for any Age Group or Division and may allow home games in C-5 on a case by case basis for ages U13 and above.
+Home fields for all affiliates must be located within FYSA Region C except for specific exemption granted by the board.
+The Executive Committee may establish central sites at any location in Region C for league play for any Age Group or Division.

 102 METHOD OF PAYMENT TO USA

 All bank checks, drafts and money orders submitted to the Association shall be made payable to UNITED SOCCER ASSOCIATION or USA.
 No cash transactions will be accepted.
 Checks should be “Club” checks from FYSA affiliated clubs.
-The Executive Committee may establish procedures for payment over the internet.
+The Executive Committee may establish procedures for payment over the internet or through Got Sport or any other board approved payment procedure.

 103 SEASONAL YEAR